pomme-abricot/openwsn-sw/software/scripts/README.md

 # Detailed description

-You may perhaps to modify the scripts of the configuration files.
-You can find detailed explanations:
+You may perhaps have to modify the scripts or the configuration files.
+You can find detailed explanations here:
 * measure new metrics, define a new set of experiments: https://github.com/ftheoleyre/openwsn-sw/tree/track/software/scripts/tools
 * define new graphs to plot: https://github.com/ftheoleyre/openwsn-sw/tree/track/software/scripts/graphes